-The Global Assessment of Reptile Distributions (GARD) has been working for over a decade now to create the first global distribution database of reptile species.
+The Global Assessment of Reptile Distributions (GARD) has been working to create the first global distribution database of reptile species.

 Global reptile richness, from Roll et al. 2017 Nat E&E